wrf/supermatrix/README.md

 Requires [BioPython](http://biopython.org/wiki/Download)

 ## draw_matrix_occupancy.R ##
 A graph of matrix occupancy can be generated with the accompanied R script.
 Genes that are present are colored blue, partial genes are red, and absent genes are white, for each taxa.
 Taxa with 100% occupancy are colored green, while those with under 50% are colored purple.
-The taxon order in the graph is the same order as given in the supermatrix alignment, which is then preserved in the matrix occupancy chart above.
+By default, the taxon order in the graph is the same order as given in the supermatrix alignment, which is then preserved in the matrix occupancy chart above.
 Taxa can be reordered arbitrarily in either file.

 The script can be run in the terminal as: